muchyesdawg/notes/pages/Rbapp.md

 - replication bubbles
 	- sections of DNA where the two strands separate in order to enable replication
-	- speeds up the process of replication along the giant human DNA molecule -
+	- speeds up the process of replication along the giant human DNA molecule
+- replication bubbles
+	- a y shaped region where the new strands of DNA are enlongating during dna replication -